Oatmeal Scotchies

 image of ingredients laid out to make oatmeal scotchies

 • All-Purpose Flour – I haven’t tested this recipe out with gluten-free flour, but it should work if you use a good blend like King Arthur’s GF flour.
-Just be sure to mix the dough a bit longer, to help give it structure.

 • Unsalted Butter – If you only have salted butter on hand, you can use it in place of the unsalted butter in this recipe.
 Just be sure to omit the salt that this recipe calls for.
 You can also use vegan butter in its place.

 • Brown Sugar – This recipe uses brown sugar.
 You can use light or dark brown sugar (I prefer light in this recipe), but I don’t recommend using granulated sugar.
-It causes the cookies to spread more and changes the overall flavor of the cookie.
+It causes the cookies to spread more and changes the overall flavor of the cookies.

 • 1 Large Egg – This cookie recipe uses 1 large egg.
 You can try using a flaxseed egg in its place to make eggless or vegan variations of this oatmeal scotchies recipe.

-• Rolled Oats – If you don’t have rolled oats or old-fashioned oats on hand, you can also use quick oats but the texture of the cookies will be a bit less chewy.
+• Rolled Oats – If you don’t have rolled oats or old-fashioned oats on hand, you can also use quick oats, but the texture of the cookies will be a bit less chewy.

 image of oatmeal scotchies stacked on a plate

-How Many Cookies Does this Recipe Make?
+How Many Cookies Does This Recipe Make?

 This recipe makes 15 cookies using 3 Tbsp of dough per cookie.
 You can double this recipe if needed!

 You can also make 30 smaller oatmeal scotchies using 1 1/2 Tbsp of dough per cookie.
-Bake them for 11-12 minutes at 350 F / 175 C.
+Bake them for 11-12 minutes at 350°F/175°C.

 Tips for Making the Best Oatmeal Butterscotch Cookies